fastmovingtarget/Portfolio/README.md

 No actual code on portfolio site today, but hopefully I'll be able to get to integrating my vids tomorrow.

 Next Step: Finish demo videos, begin integrating with text feature explanation

+### Day 5 - 08/01/2025

+Finished off recording the demo videos with far fewer incidents than yesterday.
+I was also able to start getting some code (or html and css) in, with a feature breakdown and some nice reactive transitions.
+I've not finished doing the written breakdown/discusson of the features yet, so that will come in tomorrow, hopefully.

+Next Step: Finish feature descriptions, then work on Recipe Project: Thoughts